 To cook bulgogi

-- Heat a skillet very hot over high heat.
+- Heat a skillet very hot over medium-high heat.
 Do not add any oil!
 Add the beef.
 You can add sliced Asian leek or green onion on top.
 The beef should sizzle as soon as it touches the hot skillet.
 Let the meat cook in its own juice.
 Toss the meat around to cook evenly and thoroughly, about 2-3 minutes.
 It should cook very quickly.

 - Sprinkle with sesame seeds and green onion to garnish.
 Serve warm with rice and a vegetable side dish.